 ... that children should be introduced to humankind's legacies which create our common culture as humans.

-... that raw, unyielding passion is our most important quality.
+... that raw, unyielding passion is our most important quality.…in decades of scientific research regarding how brains really work and how learning happens.

 It seems to me that this model is one that we should use in all of our schools.
 It's kind of like reading recommendations for treating students with exceptionalities (especially ADHD)...
 They are ALWAYS good recommendations to use for ALL children!